snotskie/ttrpg/site/src/index.md

 ## Items

-There is not a list of items to choose from in this game.
+There is not an appendix of items to choose from in this game.
 Instead, items in this game are narrative and help shape the course of the story.
-Each character has a list of items they typically carry with them, and other items they may have with them can be determined in the moment.
+Each character tracks a list of items they typically carry with them, and other items they may have with them can be determined in the moment.

 !!! tip "Character Creation: Step Five!"
     List three items that your character never leaves home without, within reason.
 These will be the items you start the game with.